FUminlee/611final/README.md

 5. Generate the HTML report:

-A pre-generated report.html is already included.
+A pre-generated report.html will be included when you try to bulid docker.
 If you want to regenerate it:

     rm report.html